1. Home

 Day-to-day tasks

-• take holiday-makers by coach to their accommodation
+• take holidaymakers by coach to their accommodation

-• hold welcome meetings
+• hold welcome meetings and answer questions

-• organise car or equipment hire
+• organise car, bike or equipment hire

 Working environment